metablaster/WindowsFirewallRuleset/Readme/FAQ.md

     - [git.exe][git] (To learn git version)
     - [makecab.exe][makecab] (To make online help content)

-7. There is nothing dangerous here
+7. There is nothing harmful here

    - Some scripts such as `initialize-module.ps1` will contact online PowerShell repository to download modules, however this happens only if you enable "development mode"